A Mine Subsidence and Flooding Problem in Newcastle

 This water problem has now spread, affecting our other buildings, neighbour buildings, roads, footpaths, parks and more.
 Water is permanently running through our office and warehouses and has destroyed our businesses.
 We also have subsidence damage through all buildings and car parks.
 It has completely affected our old and current staff, our loyal customers and our family.

-Over many years, evidence collected suggests that poor mining practices created a unique situation where all abandoned mines in the area are interconnected and full of water.
+Evidence collected suggests that poor mining practices created a unique situation where all abandoned mines in the area are interconnected and full of water, from Mounter Street to Litchfield Park.
 These old mines are often shallow in depth, and as they subside, they cause damage to infrastructure with water from broken stormwater and Hunter Water pipes feeding extra water in the mine system which then flows into our properties.

 Dye placed in stormwater pipes found its way into our property, when broken water mains opposite our properties were fixed, water significantly stopped flowing into our properties.
 We have other evidence to show direct causation.
 However each time we showed the information to the government agencies, they further restricted information to us or avoided us completely.